les beau villages à visiter

 If it's more upmarket shopping you desire look no further than Tours, Le Mans and Vendôme where you'll find all the boutiques you could wish for.
 Although La Chartre-sur-le-Loir, just down the road, is rather nice too!

-about everything cyclists need to know about their hobby
+need to know about their hobby

 Wine tasting circuits

 There are so many pleasant vineyards dotted all around us I don't have space to mention them all.
 So I have come up with two circuits which take in a few of our favourites.

 The google map to the left takes you to the Domaine de Cézin of François Fresneau and the Domaine de la Roche Bleue in Marçon.

 To make a day of it you could stop off at the lake in Marçon for a picnic or go for a walk in the Foret de Bercé by Chahaignes.

 The second circuit takes you via Mont Idée, which provides a great panoramic view over the valley, before leading you through the heart of the Jasnières vines to Ruillé-sur-Loir.
 Along the way you can pay a visit to La Cave de Dauvers and then stop off at the Domaine Lelais of Reynald Lelais, situated just before Poncé-sur-le-Loir.
 Whilst in Poncé, worth a look is the glass blowers, the pottery artist and the Château de Poncé.

 Then onto Couture-sur-Loir to see the Manoir de la Possonnière - where Ronsard (French literary icon of the 16th Century) once lived - and its beautiful rose gardens.

 On the way back, just as you enter La Chartre-sur-le-Loir check out the friendly cave of Joël Gigou.